IBM/aspera-cli/README.md

 ```

 > [!NOTE]
-> The `private_key` option must contain the PEM **value** (not file path) of the private key which can be read from a file using the modifier: `@file:`, e.g. `@file:/path/to/key.pem`.
+> Use the `private_key` option to provide the PEM content (not the file path).
+> To load from a file, prefix the path with `@file:`, e.g. `@file:/path/to/key.pem`.

-As usual, typically a user will create preset to avoid having to type these options each time.
+Typically, users create a preset so they don’t have to enter these options each time.

 Example: